chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### Paths

 Paths represent your background, interests, training, and skills.
 They provide mechanical and narrative advantages, but also reflect who you are and how you interact with the world.
 Choosing both those paths can reflect an evolution of your character or an interesting background.

-#### Combat Talents

-Ironsworn characters are assumed to be skilled fighters.
-Even without a combat talent, you can wield weapons and perform combat moves.
-A combat talent reflects a particular area of expertise, and gives you additional options and bonuses.

-Combat talent assets typically require you to wield a specific weapon, as noted in the asset text.
-For example, if you are a Shield-Bearer and don’t have a shield at the ready, you can’t use the asset’s abilities.

 ### Acquiring Assets